create DomQuery from HTML string

 Tester\Environment::lock('database', __DIR__ . '/tmp');

-The first argument is a lock name.
-The second one is a path to directory for saving the lock.
-The test which acquires the lock first runs.
-Other tests must wait till it is completed.
+The first parameter is the name of the lock, the second is the path to the directory for storing the lock.
+The test that acquires the lock first proceeds, other tests must wait for it to complete.

 Environment::bypassFinals()

-Classes or methods marked as final are hard to test.
-Calling the Tester\Environment::bypassFinals() in a test beginning causes that keywords final are removed during the code loading.
+Classes or methods marked as final are difficult to test.
+Calling Tester\Environment::bypassFinals() at the beginning of a test causes the final keywords to be omitted during code loading.

 require __DIR__ . '/bootstrap.php';